Seagate/cortx-s3server/README.md

 1 - Run **dev/init.sh** or make sure it was already run

-2 - Update yum repos to install mero and halon from; By default hermi repos are used - **http://ci-storage.mero.colo.seagate.com/releases/hermi/last_successful/mero/repo**;
+2 - Update yum repos to install motr and halon from; By default hermi repos are used - **http://ci-storage.mero.colo.seagate.com/releases/hermi/last_successful/mero/repo**;
 if one needs to use binaries from specific sprint following command should be run
 ```